 In our lifetime, each of us will undoubtedly be touched by cancer in one way or another.
 The American Cancer Society reports that one out of every two men and one out of every three women will be diagnosed with some form of cancer in their lifetimes.
-In Maine an estimated 6,900 new cases will be diagnosed in the year 2001.
+In Maine an estimated 7,300 new cases will be diagnosed in the year 2003.
 Cancer is the second leading cause of death in the United States and in Maine.
-The American Cancer Society estimates that 3,000 Maine residents will die from cancer in the year 2001.
+The American Cancer Society estimates that 3,000 Maine residents will die from cancer in the year 2003.

 Cancer is not a single disease.
 There are over 100 different types of cancer, each with its own behavior, treatment, and survival rate.
-Four types of cancer account for over 50% of all cases diagnosed in Maine: lung (16.6%), female breast (14.7%), prostate (12.8%), and colorectal (12.0%).
+Four types of cancer account for over 56% of all cases diagnosed in Maine from 1997 to 1998: lung (15.7%), female breast (14.3%), prostate (14.5%), and colorectal (12.4%).
 Bladder cancer accounts for an additional 5.5% of the cases.
-During the 1995 to 1996 time period, Maine's cancer mortality was the fifth highest in the nation.
-Maine had the second highest bladder cancer rate.
-Maine women ranked 18th highest in breast cancer and Maine men ranked 20th in prostate cancer.
+During the 1994 to 1998 time period, Maine's cancer mortality was the eighth highest in the nation.
+Maine had the second highest bladder cancer mortality rate, the eleventh highest colorectal cancer mortality rate, and the eleventh highest lung cancer mortality rate.
+Maine women ranked 21st in breast cancer mortality and Maine men ranked 32nd in prostate cancer mortality.